 - High blood pressure

-Severe and potentially life-threatening alcohol withdrawal symptoms usually occur between 12-24 hours after the last drink, and are additional to all other symptoms:
+Serious and potentially life-threatening alcohol withdrawal symptoms usually occur between 12-24 hours after the last drink, and are added to all other symptoms:

-- Delirium Tremons (DT’s – a combination of high fever, disorientation, and hallucinations)
+- Delirium Tremens (DT’s – a combination of high fever, disorientation, and hallucinations)

 - Grand mal seizures

 Before beginning alcohol detox, a doctor will examine each and review a complete medical history of his or her alcohol use.
 The doctor may also ask a series of questions regarding the individual’s history with alcohol consumption and if he or she has been through an alcohol withdrawal process before.
 During an intake physical, the doctor will check for medical conditions that may be a result of alcohol addiction, as well as any other medical conditions that may complicate the detox process.
 Some of these complications can include:

 - Coronary artery disease

 After the complete medical exam has been completed, the doctor will be able to inform the individual of the severity of his or her alcohol addiction and begin preparations for detox.